asmuth/clip/fnordmetric-doc/documentation/chartsql_timewindow.md

 An example:

-    -- error rate computed from joining the first derivates of two metrics over a -- moving 60 second window in the last hour, move the window in 10s steps SELECT
+    -- error rate computed from joining the first derivates of two metrics over a -- moving 60 second window in the last hour
+    SELECT
       "error rate" as series,
       delta(my_success_count_metric) / delta(my_error_count_metric)